ghc/ghc/docs/users_guide/packages.rst

         $ ghc -o myprog Foo.hs Main.hs -package network

-.. ghc-flag:: -package-id ⟨pkg-id⟩
+.. ghc-flag:: -package-id ⟨unit-id⟩

-    Exposes a package like :ghc-flag:`-package`, but the package is named by its installed package ID rather than by name.
+    Exposes a package like :ghc-flag:`-package`, but the package is named by its unit ID (i.e. the value of ``id`` in its entry in the installed package database, also previously known as an installed package ID) rather than by name.
 This is a more robust way to name packages, and can be used to select packages that would otherwise be shadowed.
 Cabal passes ``-package-id`` flags to GHC.
     ``-package-id`` supports thinning and renaming described in